Neonatal Intensive Care

 The Heart Institute has cardiac operating rooms, catheterization labs and a 22-room cardiovascular intensive care unit with individual patient rooms where parents may stay overnight.

-Our team of pediatric neurosurgeons treats patient with brain tumors, head and spine trauma, and other problems of the brain and spine, working collaboratively with our pediatric epileptologist to offer treatment options for children with seizure disorders.
+Our team of highly skilled pediatric specialists in neurology, neurosurgery, rehabilitative medicine, neuro-psychiatry, developmental behavioral medicine and neuro-pathology to design individualized treatment plans to meet the unique needs of each child.
+Our team of pediatric neurosurgeons treat patients with brain tumors, head and spine trauma, and other problems of the brain and spine, working collaboratively with our pediatric epileptologist to offer treatment options for children with seizure disorders.

 Johns Hopkins All Children’s pediatric general surgeons are at the forefront of advanced miniature access surgery, including minimally invasive single incision (“stealth”) surgery.
 A team of pediatric orthopedic surgeons specialize in scoliosis and other spinal deformities, skeletal trauma and sports injuries.